Corporate Governance

 Holding of the Company's Securities can help to motivate executives to work in order to drive the Company to achieve its goals and create long-term bonds with the Company.
 Therefore, GGC has established good practices in securities holding and trading for the Board of Directors and executives.
 There is a procedure prohibiting the disclosure of inside information to the public for personal benefits, with reference to the Securities and Exchange Act B.E.
 2535, as well as the guidelines of the Stock Exchange of Thailand and the Office of the Securities and Exchange Commission (SEC).

-The number of shares held by the Managing Director and senior executives has been disclosed as follows (Information as of 31 December 2022):
+The number of shares held by the Managing Director and senior executives are disclosed in the table below (Information as of 31 December 2024)

 ---|---|